starry-koi/chandra_xray_analysis/README.md

 A Sample Walkthrough of a Code Run
 ---

 Download your OBSIDs from the [Chandra Data Archive](https://cda.harvard.edu/chaser/) and make sure that the galaxies you want to analyze were the actual targets of the Chandra observations by checking the RA and Dec in the pdfs in each OBSID folder.
 Place the folder containing `xray_flux.py` in the same directory as the individual OBSID folders.
-Go into the `xray_flux.py` script and update the `r50_all_gals` and `galdist` variables, making sure the `galdist_flag` variable is set to True.
+Go into the `params.config` file and update the `r50_all_gals` and `galdist` variables, making sure the `galdist_flag` variable is set to True.
 Check that the `band_check` and `filter_check` variables are set to the desired energy ranges.

 Once everything is set up, open a terminal in the code directory and initialize CIAO, then run the code as